machine-learning-projects/machine-learning-recipes/README.md

 # machine-learning-recipes
 Machine Learning Recipes with Josh Gordon

-Follows the [Machine Learning Recipes with Josh Gordon](https://www.youtube.com/playlist?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal) series by [Google Developers](https://www.youtube.com/user/GoogleDevelopers).
+My code following the [Machine Learning Recipes with Josh Gordon](https://www.youtube.com/playlist?list=PLOU2XLYxmsIIuiBfYad6rFYQU_jL2ryal) series by [Google Developers](https://www.youtube.com/user/GoogleDevelopers).

 ## [Part 1 - Hello World](https://youtu.be/cKxRvEZd3Mw)
 Six lines of Python is all it takes to write your first machine learning program!
 In this episode, we'll briefly introduce what machine learning is and why it's important.
 Then, we'll follow a recipe for supervised learning (a technique to create a classifier from examples) and code it up.